Educational Requirements

 Jadavpur University, Kolkata:

-- Offers programs in science and journalism.
+- Offers programs in science and journalism, fostering a blend of scientific understanding and communication skills.

 Fees